mgimond/Spatial_pre2021/_book/07-Data-uncertainty.md

 <p class="caption">(\#fig:f07-map2)Map of estimated income (in shades of green) superimposed with different hash marks representing the ranges of income SE.</p>
 </div>

-Or, one could map both ends of the MoE range side by side.
+Or, one could map both the upper and lower ends of the MoE range side by side.

 <div class="figure">
 <img src="07-Data-uncertainty_files/figure-html/f07-map-MoE-1.png" alt="Maps of top end of 90 percent income estimate (left) and bottom end of 90 percent income estimate (right)." width="672" />